Back to insights

 2. Buffer pool dynamics

 There are also disparities between registries in how buffer pool mechanisms are implemented.
 Not only do the extent of calculated buffer pools differ, as noted above, but registries also diverge in how contributions are managed once a crediting period ends.
-This will be explored in our upcoming piece on buffer pools.
+This topic is explored further in our deep-dive on buffer pools.

 These variations combined with limited transparency on project lifetimes make navigating the market very complex.
 A lack of standardisation across these factors adds difficulty for buyers in knowing which projects to invest in, thereby inhibiting the market’s ability to scale.